soo24/HCI2021/README.md

 Overall, users were optimistic about using the app.

 ### Insight
-1. Our team was able to identify what users thought was important about design.
+- Our team was able to identify what users thought was important about design.
 It was possible to understand that users value design more than they thought when using apps.
-2. If it was not based on high recognition rates, the app would be less useful.
+- If it was not based on high recognition rates, the app would be less useful.
 If the API's recognition rate was not high, i.e., the user's benefits were sharply reduced if the food was not recognized well.
-3. Easy and simple UI/UX is important as it's not usually a bother.
+- Easy and simple UI/UX is important as it's not usually a bother.
 It was confirmed that users should provide a clear UI so that they could experience a good UX when using it.
-4. People did not respond easily to the alarm.
+- People did not respond easily to the alarm.
 We felt that we should design the sound and design of alarms more like alarms.
 Users did not easily recognize the alarm, so in order to increase usability, they could see that the alarm should be clearly recognized by adding sound or effect to the alarm.

 ## Problems and Directions
-- Problems and improvement plans
+1) Problems and improvement plans
-1. Full Design/UI Reconfiguration
+- Full Design/UI Reconfiguration
 As a whole, problems with design and UI have been raised.
-2. Easy to create and use data stores.
+-  Easy to create and use data stores.
 It is necessary to create a data store, store user's data, and make it easier to utilize.
-3. Increase awareness with a variety of data
+- Increase awareness with a variety of data
 Through various data, I realized that recognition rate should be increased.
-4. Add sound or graphics to alerts to help users understand better.
+- Add sound or graphics to alerts to help users understand better.
 Sound and graphics should make it easier for users to understand.
-5.Process and provide information that users can easily understand and utilize. (e.g., showing calories, what exercise you need to do to lose weight, and what problems you may have if you lack the nutrients)
+- Process and provide information that users can easily understand and utilize. (e.g., showing calories, what exercise you need to do to lose weight, and what problems you may have if you lack the nutrients)
 Nutrition information and calorie information can be difficult to understand for users.
 Information should be processed and provided to users for easy understanding and utilization.

-- Future Developments Directions
+2)Future Developments Directions
 1. User friendly and fashionable UI
 2. Provides high profile through extensive data
 3. Provides information that is easy for users to understand and use.